 World Vegetarian Day

-Don't be deterred by our spooktacular treats.
+Don't be deterred by our spooktacular treats and decorations!

 South Campus Theme Dinner

 South Campus is home to our smaller dining halls, which allows us to be more adventurous, like we were with the recent "50 Shades of Blue."
 Other themes include “Mardi Gras”, “Classic French” and “Tailgating” dinners!

 Feel the love!
 On Valentine’s Day, we create a menu of student favorites that is anchored by delectable desserts!
 Past favorites have included Braised Boneless Beef Short Ribs; Heart Shaped Ravioli a la Vodka; Chocolate Dipped Strawberries; and Raspberry Chocolate Cake with Belgian Dark Chocolate Ganache.